 St. Louis civic leaders invite Charles Bovey, trustee of the Blake School in Minneapolis, to visit and share information about the country day school approach to education.

 Spring: Smith Academy closes after 61 years because of declining enrollment, disciplinary problems and parent dissatisfaction with its “classical” curriculum.

 May 11: Several prominent St. Louis families – some formerly involved with Smith Academy, some not – file incorporation papers establishing St. Louis Country Day School.
-George Herbert Walker is named vice-chairman of the Board.
+George Herbert Walker is named vice-chairman of the organization committee formed to create the school.
 Decades later, Walker’s grandson and great-grandson will be elected the 41st and 43rd Presidents of the United States, George Herbert Walker Bush and George W. Bush.

 September 29: Country Day opens with 45 students.
 Enrollment grows to 52 this first year, including 30 previous Smith Academy students.
 Two former Smith instructors are among the five faculty members present on the first day.

 From 1917 until the mid-1930s, a daily streetcar service ferries Country Day boys from their city neighborhoods to the north county campus.
 Affectionately known as “The Special,” the trolley is chartered for exclusive use by the School.
 School “masters” are assigned the unenviable roles of supervisors, as hijinks and horseplay (and last-minute cramming) characterize each 50-minute trip to and from campus.

 Country Day chooses red and white as its school colors.
 Boys are divided into “Red” and “White” teams for athletic competitions, a tradition that continues for the Lower and Middle Schools into the 1960s.